NLnetLabs/routinator/source/output-formats.rst

          }

 bird1
-      Choosing this format causes Routinator to produce a roa table configuration item for the BIRD1 configuration.
+      Choosing this format causes Routinator to produce a ROA table configuration item for use with BIRD 1.6.

       .. code-block:: text